Nstamour-art/XogotDocs/Documentation.docc/Manual/audio/text_to_speech.md

 Godot includes text-to-speech functionality.
 You can find these under the [DisplayServer class](https://docs.godotengine.org/en/stable/classes/class_displayserver.html#class-displayserver).

 Godot depends on system libraries for text-to-speech functionality.
-These libraries are installed by default on Windows and macOS, but not on all Linux distributions.
+These libraries are installed by default on Windows, macOS, Web, Android and iOS, but not on all Linux distributions.
 If they are not present, text-to-speech functionality will not work.
 Specifically, the tts_get_voices() method will return an empty list, indicating that there are no usable voices.

 Both Godot users on Linux and end-users on Linux running Godot games need to ensure that their system includes the system libraries for text-to-speech to work.
 Please consult the table below or your own distribution's documentation to determine what libraries you need to install.